wish2023/tp/docs/DeveloperGuide.md

 * `Parser#parse` - Parse user input to retrieve the command type and index of task.
 * `Parser#parseDoneCommand` - Parse user input to retrieve the index of task to be marked as done and creates an `DoneCommand` object.
-* `DoneCommand#execute` - Marks task as done into `TaskList` and calls `Ui` to print message output.
+* `DoneCommand#execute` - Marks task as done into `TaskList` and calls `AthenaUi` to print message output.
 * `Storage#saveTaskListData` - Writes the current task list into the save file.

 Given below is an example usage scenario and how the marking task as done mechanism behaves at each step.

 **Step 1.** The user marks a task as done in the application, by inputting `done 1`.

 **Step 2.** The input will be read in by the `Athena` class.
-The input will be passed into `LogicManager` where the `Parser` will parse the user input to get the command type and details which creates an `DoneCommand` object.
+The input will be passed into `LogicManager` where `Parser#parse` will parse the user input to get the command type and details then call`Parse#parseDoneCommand`to create a `DoneCommand` object.
+The `DoneCommand` object is returned to the `LogicManager`.

-**Step 3.** The `TaskList` now has task with index 1 marked as done.
-The message to show if the task is marked as done successfully is subsequently outputted by the `Ui` class to the user.
+**Step 3.** The `LogicManager` calls `DoneCommand#execute`.
+The `TaskList` now has task with index 1 marked as done.
+The message to show if the task is marked as done successfully is subsequently outputted by the `AthenaUi` class to the user.

- After the command is executed, `LogicManager` calls `Storage#saveTaskListData` to automatically save the tasks in the `TaskList` into the save file.
+**Step 4.** After the command is executed, `LogicManager` calls `Storage#saveTaskListData` to automatically save the tasks in the `TaskList` into the save file.

-**Step 4.** Upon completion of execution, `LogicManager` returns a boolean value `false` to `Athena` to allow the continuous run of the program.
+**Step 5.** Upon completion of execution, `LogicManager` returns a boolean value `false` to `Athena` to allow the continuous run of the program.

-The following sequence diagram illustrates how the marking task as done operation works:
+The following sequence diagram illustrates how Step 3 of the marking task as done operation works:

 *work in progress*

 ### Edit task feature
-The adding of task mechanism is facilitated by `LogicManager`.
+The editing of task mechanism is facilitated by `LogicManager`.

 The retrieving of task details is done by `Parser`.
 It splits the user input based on the command type and the various parameters' description.
 The user can input the parameters in any order.